 How to Install EPEL on Rocky Linux

-Refresh and Update Your Rocky Linux System
+Prepare Your Rocky Linux System

 sudo dnf upgrade --refresh

-Import the EPEL Repository
+Enable the Development Repository

-Check Your Rocky Linux Version and Development Repository Status
+Check Your Rocky Linux Version

 dnf repolist --all | grep -E '(crb|powertools)'